vanujak/vanujak/README.md

 ## 🧑‍💻 About Me

-- 🎓 BSc Engineering in **Computer Engineering** at the University of Ruhuna, Sri Lanka
+- 🎓 BSc Engineering in **Computer Engineering** at the Faculty of Engineering, University of Ruhuna, Sri Lanka
 - 🌱 Currently building full-stack applications and exploring **distributed systems** and **DevOps**
 - ⚡ Passionate about clean architecture, CI/CD pipelines, and scalable system design
 - 📍 Based in Ratnapura, Sri Lanka